Orientation: cosmology, geography, genealogy

 Different systems of relations with which man is connected: cosmic, earthly and genealogical.
 Convergence of all these relations in magic thought, as identifying descent, place of birth and cosmic place presupposes an act of thought.
 1) Orientation 2) Exchange 3) Place in the social order.

-[Notes on Plate A written by Warburg and his collaborators; folder of materials relating to the final version of Mnemosyne, WIA III.104.1]
+[Notes on Panel A written by Warburg and his collaborators; folder of materials relating to the final version of Mnemosyne, WIA III.104.1]

 In his Introduction to the Atlas, Warburg writes: